VolvoGroup/dymoval/README.md

 Dymoval validates models against some user-provided dataset regardless of the model format (*DNN, transfer function, ODE,* etc.) and the tool used for developing it (*Simulink, Modelica,* etc.).
-If your development process is done in a CI/CD environment, dymoval's functions can be easily included in a development pipeline to test your changes.
+If your development process is done in a CI/CD environment, *Dymoval*'s functions can be easily included in a development pipeline to test your changes.
 It can be also used to unit-test your models.

-Dymoval further provides a number of functions for dataset analysis and manipulation.
+*Dymoval* further provides a number of functions for dataset analysis and manipulation.

 Although it is a very helpful in engineering, its usage may come handy in other application domains as well.